Priyansh-C-Choudhary/CI-CD-PIPELINE-SETUP-WITH-JENKINS-DOCKER-AND-ARGO-CD/README.md

 ```
 curl -sL https://github.com/operator-framework/operator-lifecycle-manager/releases/download/v0.28.0/install.sh | bash -s v0.28.0
 ```
+This is one time for an instance
 ![image](https://github.com/user-attachments/assets/4381ccbc-7674-46ce-a15f-cf4f98137c48)

-Install the operator by running the following command:What happens when I execute this command?
+Install the operator by running the following command:
 ```
 kubectl create -f https://operatorhub.io/install/argocd-operator.yaml
 ```
 This Operator will be installed in the "operators" namespace and will be usable from all namespaces in the cluster.

-After install, watch your operator come up using next command.
+(This basically installs the ArgoCD Operator)

+Verify the install using this:
 ```
 kubectl get csv -n operators
 ```
-To use it, checkout the custom resource definitions (CRDs) introduced by this operator to start using it.